Seiji Maehara: Education policy

 Maehara is a strong proponent of tuition-free education, which has been a cornerstone policy of the Japan Innovation Party.
 He argues that Japan's education budget is inadequate, noting that among 38 OECD countries, Japan ranks second-lowest in public education expenditure as a percentage of GDP, with private expenditure comprising 63.4% of total education costs compared to the OECD average of 28.6%.
 Under his influence, Osaka Prefecture became the first in Japan to implement tuition-free high school and university education.

 Political finance reform

 Maehara has advocated for a ban on political donations by corporations.

 Personal life

 Maehara met his wife, Ari, through Yasuyuki Nambu, the then-CEO of Pasona Group.
 Maehara credits Nambu for giving him the opportunity to meet his future wife.
 The couple met in June 1995 and have no children.

-Despite belonging to different political parties, Maehara has a good personal relationship with LDP President and Prime Minister Shigeru Ishiba; the two are known to bond over their shared love and appreciation of trains.
 Maehara enjoys taking photographs of trains as a hobby.
+Despite belonging to different political parties, Maehara has a good personal relationship with former LDP President and Prime Minister Shigeru Ishiba; the two are known to bond over their shared love and appreciation of trains.
 He was also friends with former Prime Minister Shinzo Abe.